An Exploration of the Difference Between Leadership and Management

 Rhonda Y Williams

 “Management focuses on maintaining systems, processes, and structures to achieve efficiency.
-It’s about organizing, planning, and directing resources effectively.
+It’s about:

 For example, transformational leaders influence the way people behave by fostering independence and improving performance in the workplace, while servant leaders create a positive work environment thus influencing people’s relationship to their job and company.